 - A therapist would start off by encouraging you to talk about how your anxiety affects you and how it makes you feel.

-- You’d then discuss what physical sensations you experience that are triggered by your anxiety or can cause your anxiety to be triggered.
+- You’d then discuss what physical sensations you experience that is triggered by your anxiety or can cause your anxiety to be triggered.
 For example, someone with emetophobia might be triggered by strange feelings in their digestive system, like butterflies in their stomach.

 - Then you’d work on recreating the physical sensations by devising interoceptive exposure exercises.